 Then we define the cubic B-spline curve on the unit circle consistently.
-It is \mathbb{C}^{S} tashed where.
+It is C^2 continuous everywhere.
 The B-spline patches are $\{\phi_i(U_i), C_i, F_i\}$.
-U_i

-The above example construct a two-dimensional surface in a similar way.
+The above example can be trivially extended to construct a two-dimensional surface in a similar way.
 The key step is to find an affine atlas for the domain manifold.
 The next section will discuss the existence of such an atlas for general 2-manifolds in detail.